-A unique fact about trigger points is that they refer pain to areas away from the actual muscle spasm or trigger point.Trigger points that refer pain to the head, jaw and face can be located in the jaw muscles, the neck, the shoulders and even the upper back.
-The diagram below shows some examples.
+The diagram below shows some examples of trigger points.
 The "X" is the location of the trigger point and the red area shows where the pain is expressed.
 There are many trigger points besides the ones that are shown here.

-If our initial bite therapy (use of our temporary bite guard called a deprogrammer) does not completely eliminate pain in the head, face and jaw muscles, then we recommend other therapy to address trigger points beyond the jaw muscles.
-Some of these therapies include acupuncture, message therapy, physical therapy and injection therapy.
+If our initial bite therapy (use of our temporary bite guard called a deprogrammer) does not completely eliminate pain in the head, face and jaw muscles, then we recommend physical therapy to address trigger points beyond the jaw muscles.

 (The following are the instructions for our patients who are currently using a temporary deprogrammer and still have some pain.

-1) Perform the neck stretching exercises per the video below.
+1) Perform the neck stretching and exercises per the 2 very short videos below.

-4) Do the stretches and message therapy for at least 3 weeks while continuing to where your temporary deprogrammer.
+3) Do the stretches and exercises for at least 2 weeks while continuing to where your temporary deprogrammer.)

 (Perform these stretches as per the video instructor.)

 (Instead of holding for 3 seconds as the video describes, hold for 10 seconds.

 Do 2 reps of each isometric exercise twice each day.)

 *Note: There are many therapies that can treat trigger points in the short-run (acupuncture, injections, message, etc.).
 However, long-term treatment requires the following: